-An alternative to 2-step TST is a single FDA-approved interferon-γ release assay (IGRA), either the QuantiFERON TB test (Gold or Gold In-Tube versions) or T-SPOT.TB test.
-IGRAs are approximately as specific as TST in people who are not vaccinated with Bacillus Calmette-Guérin and much more specific in vaccinated populations.
-For a traveler whose time before departure is short, a single-step TST would be an acceptable alternative if there were insufficient time for the 2-step TST and the IGRAs were not available.
+An alternative to 2-step TST is a single FDA-approved interferon-γ release assay (IGRA), either the QuantiFERON TB test (Gold In-Tube versions) or T-SPOT.TB test.
+IGRAs, which require a blood draw, are approximately as specific as TST in people who have not been vaccinated with Bacillus Calmette-Guérin (BCG) and are much more specific in BCG-vaccinated populations.
+For a traveler whose time before departure is short, a single-step TST would be an acceptable alternative if time is insufficient for the 2-step TST and the IGRAs are not available.

 In general, it is best not to mix tests.
 There is approximately 15% discordance between TST and IGRA, usually with the TST positive and the IGRA negative.
 There are multiple reasons for the discordance, and in any person it is often difficult to be confident about the reason for discordance.
 However, if the clinician decides to mix tests, it is better to go from TST to IGRA than the other way around, because the likelihood of having a discordant result with the TST negative and the IGRA positive is much lower.
 Such discordant results may become unavoidable as more medical establishments switch from TSTs to IGRAs.

-The use of TST among those visiting friends and relatives in TB-endemic areas should take into account the high rate of TST positivity in this population.
-In a study among 53,000 adults in Tennessee, the prevalence of a positive TST among the foreign born was 11 times that of the US born (34% vs 3%).
+The use of TSTs among travelers who are visiting friends and relatives in TB-endemic areas should take into account the high rate of TST positivity in people visiting their country of birth.
+In a study among 53,000 adults in Tennessee, the prevalence of a positive TST among the foreign born was 11 times that among the US born (34% vs 3%).
 Confirming TST status before travel would prevent the conclusion that a positive TST after travel was due to recent conversion.

 - Al-Jahdali H, Memish ZA, Menzies D. Tuberculosis in association with travel.
 Int J Antimicrob Agents.
 2003 Feb;21(2):125–30.